binh-vu/kgdata/README.md

 If compaction step (compact rocksdb) takes lots of time, you can run without `-c` flag.
 If you run directly from source, replacing the `kgdata` command with `python -m kgdata`.

 We provide functions to read the databases built from the previous step and return a dictionary-like objects in the module: [`kgdata.wikidata.db`](/kgdata/wikidata/db.py).
-Inside the same folder, you can find models of Wikidata [entities](/kgdata/wikidata/models/qnode.py), [classes](/kgdata/wikidata/models/wdclass.py), and [properties](/kgdata/wikidata/models/wdproperty.py).
+In the same folder, you can find models of Wikidata [entities](/kgdata/wikidata/models/qnode.py), [classes](/kgdata/wikidata/models/wdclass.py), and [properties](/kgdata/wikidata/models/wdproperty.py).

+### Wikipedia

 ## Installation